Will-McCarthy/Bookmarque/README.md

 To start, you'll have to have an active mysql server on your computer.
 This can be done through various tools such as XAAMP, MySQL Workbench, or PHPMyAdmin, but the end result should be an active server connection.
 You can find the database SQL file in the repository.

-Next, you'll have to provide the credentials to your MySQL connection at the top of your local __init__.py file
+To provide credentials to MySQL, enter configuration details into a `config.py` file using template.

 ```
 pip install libsass